Is it really possible to get a parallax background image on mobile with Divi?

 - 2 - CSS Parallax or Real Parallax?

-- 3 - Why does the parallax effect not work on mobile phones and tablets?
+- 3 - Why doesn't the parallax effect work on mobile and tablet devices?

 - 4 - How to add parallax on mobile with Divi?

 - 5 - Some examples of successful parallax effects (in video)